-- (3) A listing and description of the expenditures for the fiscal year implementing the specific actions for the school district and each school within the school district included in the local control and accountability plan, including the changes to the specific actions made as a result of the reviews and assessment required by paragraphs (1) and (2). - (4) A listing and description of expenditures for the school district and each school within the school district for the fiscal year that will serve the pupils to whom one or more of the definitions in Section 42238.01 apply and pupils redesignated as fluent English proficient. - (b) The expenditures identified in subdivision (a) shall be classified using the California School Accounting Manual pursuant to Section 41010. - SEC.
-8. Section 52062 of the Education Code is amended to read: - 52062. (a) Before the governing board of a school district considers the adoption of a local control and accountability plan or an annual update to the local control and accountability plan, all of the following shall occur: - (1) The superintendent of the school district shall present the local control and accountability plan or annual update to the local control and accountability plan to the parent advisory committee established pursuant to Section 52063 for review and comment.
+- (3) A listing and description of the expenditures for the fiscal year implementing the specific actions for the school district and each school within the school district included in the local control and accountability plan, including the changes to the specific actions made as a result of the reviews and assessment required by paragraphs (1) and (2). - (4) A listing and description of expenditures-for the school district and each school within the school district for the fiscal year that will serve the pupils to whom one or more of the definitions in Section 42238.01 apply and pupils redesignated as fluent English proficient. - (b) The expenditures identified in subdivision (a) of this section and subdivision (c) of Section 52060 shall be classified using the California School Accounting Manual pursuant to Section 41010.
+SEC.
+8. - SEC.
+7. Section 52062 of the Education Code is amended to read: - 52062. (a) Before the governing board of a school district considers the adoption of a local control and accountability plan or an annual update to the local control and accountability plan, all of the following shall occur: - (1) The superintendent of the school district shall present the local control and accountability plan or annual update to the local control and accountability plan to the parent advisory committee established pursuant to Section 52063 for review and comment.
 The superintendent of the school district shall respond, in writing, to comments received from the parent advisory committee. - (2) The superintendent of the school district shall present the local control and accountability plan or annual update to the local control and accountability plan to the English learner parent advisory committee established pursuant to Section 52063, if applicable, for review and comment.
-The superintendent of the school district shall respond, in writing, to comments received from the English learner parent advisory committee.
+The superintendent of the school district shall respond, in writing, to comments received from the English learner parent advisory committee. - 39 (3) The superintendent of the school district shall notify 40 members of the public of the opportunity to submit written comments regarding the specific actions and expenditures proposed to be included in the local control and accountability plan or annual update to the local control and accountability plan, using the most efficient-and-effective method of notification possible.
+This paragraph shall not require a school district to produce printed notices or to send notices by mail, but any-written notifications provided to parents shall be subject to Section 48985.

-SB 344
+SB 344 -30-